James Z. “Bake” Baker, age 87, Logansport, passed away at 11:20 a.m. on Friday, November 15, 2019, in the Indiana Veterans Home, West Lafayette.

 A Scripture Service and Celebration of Jim’s life will be at 6:00 p.m., also on Tuesday, December 3rd, at the funeral home, with Fr.
 Jeff Martin officiating.
 The Logansport Elks will conduct a memorial service following the Scripture Service, also at the funeral home.

 Private interment will be at Mount Hope Cemetery.

 Memorial contributions may be made to the American Cancer Society, 130 Red Coach Drive, Mishawaka 46545 or the Alzheimer’s Association, 50 East 91st St, Suite 100, Indianapolis 46209.

 Family and friends may leave a memory or message of condolence by visiting the online obituary at www.kroegerfuneralhome.com.

-To send flowers to James Z. 'Bake' Baker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James Z. 'Bake' Baker, please visit our floral store.